 Saint Louis University was gracious enough to provide our location - but now we dealt with the reality of servers, network, and electricity.
 We decided to present our idea to the community via a Kickstarter campaign in July 2014.
 Our campaign received a lot of attention but despite raising almost $7,000 we didn’t reach our goal in time.
 Fortunately, somewhere in our page full of videos and prose dedicated to our love of LANs, we caught the attention of LANFest.

 LANFest is a national, non-profit organization dedicated to supporting charities, providing great exposure for their sponsors, and (perhaps most importantly) having fun.
 After meeting the LANFest team, we were excited to become their Saint Louis chapter.
-By working with LANFest we were able to borrow the needed networking gear and connect with all the sponsors needed to make LL14 achievable.
+By working with LANFest we were able to borrow the needed networking gear and connect with all the sponsors needed to make our reboot achievable.